 The paddock-to-plate partnership between winemakers, chefs, artisans and local producers rounds out today’s sensory journey.
 Here, in arguably South Africa’s most picturesque wine growing area, vintners pair their smooth reds and crisp whites with local produce – biltong (cured meat) and artisan ice-cream– in a delicate-yet-innovative partnership that enhances the wine’s flavours.

 Your guide will uncover the mysteries, separate your Cabernets from your Cape Ruby and help you navigate the flavour profiles with ease.
-Wander your way past grapes on the vine and green valleys, to four top-tier wine farms – Babylonstoren, Marianne Estate, Clos Malvern and Uva Mira.
+Wander your way past grapes on the vine and green valleys, to top-tier wine farms – Babylonstoren, Marianne Estate and Clos Malvern.

 And for the true connoisseurs, no trip to wine country would be complete without a quick jaunt around the oak-lined streets of Stellenbosch’s historic old town, so that’s on the agenda too.
 And when the sampling is done, you can settle down for a snooze as you follow the setting sun back to Cape Town.